 One of my other web properties has almost 10 thousand subscribers and 90% of them came from Facebook Ads.
 Even if that site hasn’t much organic traffic whenever I write a new post it reaches thousands of subscribers in a blink of an eye.

 I have never created a course or paid eBook for Stream SEO.
 2019 could be the year I tackle this and see if it works.
 What do you think?
 Would you be interested in getting premium content from me?
 Please let me know in the comments.

 Wrapping it up

 That’s pretty much what I wanted to say about our goals for 2019.
 It’s impressive how 7 years ago this website didn’t exist and also impressive how 3 million views and time flies past my life.
-Back then I was trying to earn a couple hundred dollars online to have some extra money and nowadays I’m a full time affiliate marketeer with many projects and no time to try them all.
+Back then I was trying to earn a couple of hundred dollars online to have some extra money and nowadays I’m a full-time affiliate marketeer with many projects and no time to try them all.

 One thing I know for sure is 2019 is a year where I’ll make some changes and pivot my businesses to try new things.
 2018 was great.
 Let’s make 2019 an excellent year.

 Do you have any new plans for your websites or online businesses?
 Talk to you next week 🙂